 My brother loves to have candy.
 For his upcoming birthday, I went to the store and bought him his favourite candy.
 I bought two lollipops and four sour keys.
 Can you show me these candies using your cubes?
 How many pieces of candy did I buy altogether?

-- At this point, the teacher gives students an opportunity to count the pieces and raise their hand when they have an answer.
+Allow students to count the pieces and raise their hand when they have an answer.
 Encourage students to arrange the manipulatives in a way that makes sense to them.

-- Students will share their answers one-by-one and then students will count their cubes altogether.
+Students share their answers one-by-one and then count their cubes altogether.

 When I got home, I made sure to hide the candy so that my brother would not find it and eat it!
 Then I went out for a run and when I got home three candy pieces were gone!
 Can you move those pieces to your takeaway corner?
 How many pieces do I have left to give to my brother as a present?

-- Teachers can increase the number students are working with as students become more sophisticated in their numeracy skills.
-For example, working with a total number of 10 or 13 instead of 8 or 9.
+Increase the numbers you are working with as students become more sophisticated in their numeracy skills (e.g. working with a total number of 13 instead of 8).

-– There were a group of little bears that wanted to go on a picnic.
+There was a group of little bears that wanted to go on a picnic.
 There were seven little bears, and two parent bears.
 How many bears were there altogether?